tomhealy1/project/README.md

     <p>-How accurate is the model?</p>

 ## <h3>2.
 Business Understanding</h3>
 As mentioned earlier, the overall "business problem" is to research, analyse and summarise the data.
-In industry, the business case of a project may be to understand or predict churn in our workforce.
+In industry, this could be any data related task such as understand or predict churn in our workforce.
 As the business problem here is pretty well defined we can move on to the next stage.

 ## <h3>3.
 Data Understanding</h3>
 At this stage we are gathering the data, doing some exploratory analysis: